-The Youth Services Department offers a variety of parenting services that can be provided via an individual or group format.
-Curriculums developed from evidence-based programs aimed at helping caregivers raise children in a safe, stable, and healthy environment may be utilized.
-Behavioral parent training for select families of younger children may also be offered through an evidenced-based treatment, in which parents learn behavior management strategies to increase their child's engagement in desirable behaviors while learning effective discipline procedures to reduce engagement in disruptive behaviors.
+The Youth Services Department offers parenting services that can be provided via an individual or group format.
+During the outpatient rotation, curriculums developed from evidence-supported programs aimed at helping caregivers raise children in a safe, stable, and healthy environment may be utilized (i.e., STEP, ACT).
 Parent support groups are also offered depending on need.
+During the residential rotation, psychoeducation on parenting and parent groups are provided on a monthly basis.